 First, is the Ozaki 8 real?
 And second, could it be done?

-I guess I play a role in this because I blogged recently about the official Ozaki 8 ordeals list as performed in the movie.
-So while it didn’t officially exist until a few short months ago, it does now.
+Well, if the Ozaki 8 it didn’t officially exist until a few short months ago, it does now.
 And like the GM of a Team Canada hockey team I salivate at the thought of where this is going.
 If were to look at examples of extreme athletes among us (and there are many), which of them could do the Ozaki 8?